waitinfuture/odps/intl.en-US/Pricing/Billing.md

 **Note:** When you need to mix the internal and external tables, you will pay separately.

-Since January 1, 2019, MaxCompute will begin charging for external table SQL tasks.
-The billing for one external table SQL task is calculated as follows.：
+Since March, 2019, MaxCompute will begin charging for external table SQL tasks.
+The billing for one external table SQL task is calculated as follows：

 ```
  Computing Cost of One SQL Task = DataInputSize x SQLComplexity x SQL Price